ocd-scm/ocd-meta/README.md

 ## Status

-We have cut over two thirds of our production apps onto OCD and have released v1.0.0 of the charts. 🍾
+We have cut over all of our production apps onto OCD and have released v1.0.0 of the charts. 🍾

 ## Support Origin Versions